Everyone working in the MDP must successfully undergo both Force Vetting and the UK Security Vetting (UKSV) processes.

 If you are not initially stationed at AWE, and therefore do not require DV clearance, you will still be required to obtain DV clearance if at some point in your career you are posted to an atomic weapons establishment, or any other establishment requiring higher-level security clearance.

-In order to progress through the recruitment process, you must successfully undergo Force Vetting.
-This is carried out to national police standards in common with all UK police forces.
-It is intended to provide an additional layer of reassurance specifically tailored to the police environment.
-Force Vetting includes open source Internet checks and checks of national police systems.
+In order to complete the recruitment process you must successfully undergo Force Vetting.
+This is carried out in accordance with the College of Policing Vetting Code of Practice and the Authorised Professional Practice.
+Force Vetting provides an additional layer of reassurance specifically tailored to the police environment.
+It includes open source Internet enquiries and checks of national police systems.
+You should ensure that if you have any current or unused social media accounts (e.g. Facebook, Twitter etc.) that all content complies with the Police Code of Ethics.

-Some applicants fail the Force Vetting process because they do not disclose relatively minor matters or police enquiries which may have resulted in no further action or an informal warning.
-You must disclose all relevant matters, regardless of the outcome.
-This does not include parking fines but will include all more serious matters.
+Some applicants are not granted vetting because they do not disclose relatively minor matters or police enquiries, which may have resulted in no further action or an informal warning.
+You must disclose all relevant matters regardless of the outcome.
+A failure to disclose or advise the Recruitment Team of a change in personal circumstances, such as a new address, may result in vetting not being granted.

-You may be required to attend a Force Vetting interview with the Vetting Manager, if considered necessary.
+You may be required to attend a vetting interview with the Force Vetting Manager if considered necessary.
 However, this is not a common occurrence.
-If you are refused police vetting, you are entitled to have your case reviewed by a suitably senior officer who has not been involved in your case.
+If you are refused police vetting you may appeal against the decision.

 COMMON ACCESS CARD